labinhood/serverless-aws-good-practices/README.md

 myservicename-prod-serverlessdeploymentbucke-zshkvtwtq6s4
 ```

-The problem the above behaviour, is that every service-stage combination of your application will create a new bucket in the target account, leaving multiple S3 buckets behind if there is no solid cleanup routine as part of your CI/CD or workflow.
+The problem with dynamically named deployment buckets, is that every service-stage combination of your application will create a new bucket in the target account, leaving multiple S3 buckets behind if there is not a solid cleanup routine as part of your CI/CD or workflow.

-There is also a soft-limit of 100 buckets per account imposed by AWS, so if your applications create and rely on S3 buckets for user features, you and your team could find yourselves reaching such limit in some circumstances.
+There is also a soft-limit of 100 buckets per account imposed by AWS, so if your applications create and rely on S3 buckets for user features, you and your team could find yourselves reaching the limit in some circumstances.
 The limit can be easily increased by submitting a request to AWS support, but in our opinion, it is much better to avoid the issue in the first place.

-We can avoid the S3 bucket waste yard problem by setting our "provider.deploymentBucket" configuration of Serverless to the following values (the same values for YML and TypeScript configurations):
+We can avoid the S3 bucket "junk yard" problem by setting our "provider.deploymentBucket" configuration of Serverless to the following recommended values (the same values work for YML and TypeScript configurations):

 ```
 deploymentBucket: {